-The Dean of Students will provide the complainant and respondent with simultaneous, written notice of the outcome of the University's resolution of the sexual misconduct complaint, the sanction, if any, that has been imposed on the respondent, and any additional steps that the University has taken to eliminate the hostile environment and prevent any recurrence of any sexual misconduct.
+The Title IX Coordinator will provide the complainant and respondent with simultaneous, written notice of the Panel's recommendation regarding the resolution of the sexual misconduct complaint including, the determination of responsibility, the sanction imposed, if any, and any additional steps that the University has taken to eliminate the hostile environment and prevent any recurrence of any sexual misconduct.
 The Letter of Determination will include a description of the right to appeal for both the complainant and the respondent.